 This healthy black bean soup recipe is easy to make with canned beans.
 Thanks to some basic aromatics and Cuban spices, it’s incredibly flavorful and delicious.
 This soup is naturally vegan, vegetarian and gluten free.
 The recipe yields quite a bit of soup (6 to 8 servings)—it is easily halved, or you can freeze the leftovers.

-4 (15-ounce) cans of black beans, rinsed and drained
+- 4 cans (15 ounces each) black beans, rinsed and drained